LaunchPadLab/fuel/README.md

 Overview
 -------------------

 Fuel is still in beta but is actively being used in several production environments.
-The schema is very simple and consists of Posts and Authors.
+The schema is very simple and consists of Posts and Authors and is namespaced under Fuel to ensure it won't interfere with any of your current models.

 Screenshots are available here: http://learn.launchpadlab.com/fuel/